Big Sky Biggie

 15 Mile Course

-A new shorter course that is perfect for beginners and juniors.
-This 15-mile loop features all the best town trails – a local’s favorite.
+This course is perfect for beginners and juniors.
+This 15-mile loop features all the best town trails.
 Almost all of the climbing on this course will be done at the beginning on pavement, although there is one sneaky switchback section on Ralph’s Pass that’ll raise your heart-rate.

 Your Aid Station